-The empirical literature on the relation between MPPs and capital flows in general, however, is also still in its infancy.
+Yet, the empirical literature on the relation between MPPs and capital flows in general is also still in its infancy.
 Recent papers focusing on their effects on the leverage cycle and asset prices shed light on the possible dynamics of MPPs and capital flows (inter alia Forbes et al., 2015; Fendoğlu, 2017; Aizenman et al., 2020), with some evidence pointing towards a stabilizing effect of MPPs for cross-border banking flows and lending shocks (Takáts and Temesvary, 2019).
 Only few papers study the direct response of capital flows to macroprudential policy measures, most of them focusing on the effects of FX-based measures, with mixed findings.
 Some studies find evidence for MPPs leading to reductions of capital inflows (Bruno and Shin, 2015; Aguirre et al., 2019; Frost et al., 2020), whereas others point in the other direction, namely that borrower countries with more frequent use of MPPs attract larger capital inflows (Cerutti and Zhou, 2018; Akdogan, 2018).
 FX-based MPPs have been shown to meaningfully reduce domestic credit growth and short-term cross-border banking flows (Aguirre et al., 2019; de Crescenzio et al., 2017), but can have the unintended consequence of banks increasing FX bond issuance as a response to lower FX borrowing, shifting the exposure to other sectors of the economy (Ahnert et al., 2021).
-Another recent study utilizes a novel quantile regression framework to study capital flows to emerging markets and the impact of several policies, including MPPs Gelos et al. (2022).
-Within this context, MPPs can mitigate the downside risks of adverse global shocks on portfolio flows.
+Financial openness as a structural characteristic of countries has been shown to be a double-edged sword by increasing financial vulnerability via cross-border capital flows while also increasing bank liquidity (Giraldo et al., 2024).
+Another recent study utilizes a novel quantile regression framework to study capital flows to emerging markets and the impact of several policies, including MPPs (Gelos et al., 2022).
+Within this context, MPPs can mitigate the downside risks of adverse global shocks on portfolio inflows.
 Importantly, institutional frameworks matter for the medium-term bounce-back of foreign flows to the receiving country.

 This mixed evidence with regards to the effects of MPPs on capital flows is a strong indication for country heterogeneity, a finding supported by recent studies of the dynamic reactions to MPP shocks.
 Most notably for our context, Eller et al. (2021) find supporting evidence for the overall effectiveness of MPPs to rein in excessive credit growth and to reduce capital inflows but their results reveal substantial heterogeneity, especially so for capital inflows.
 In a related study, Eller et al. (2020b) also find that the effects of MPPs on credit extension differ across types of MPPs, with borrower-based measures affecting credit growth most strongly, and the type of credit, with household credit growth being affected in a more pronounced fashion.
 Compared to these studies, we introduce a unified modelling framework in the next section that bridges the gap between country-specific VAR estimation, as is done in Eller et al. (2021), and fixed-effects regressions that capture heterogeneity across countries by merely including a country-specific intercept, as is done on Eller et al. (2020b).
-This allows us to draw inference for country groups that have different structural characteristics and compare them, while simultaneously acknowledging and endogenously modelling the heterogeneity across countries within a given group.
+This allows us to draw inference for country groups that have different structural characteristics and meaningfully compare them, while simultaneously acknowledging and endogenously modelling the heterogeneity across countries within them.